Vahan Amadouni Biography

 Biography

-Vahan P. Amadouni (also known as Prince Vahan Amadouni) was born in Armenia on June 21, 1933.
+Vahan Pagrad Amadouni (also known as Prince Vahan Amadouni) was born in Aleppo, Syria on June 21, 1933.
+He was the son of Vahan & Armenouhi Amadouni, and the family had fled to Aleppo, Syria after the Armenian Genocide of 1915.
+Both his parents died prior to 1942.
 He was educated there before venturing abroad.
 His drawing ability attracted the attention of an uncle in Pennsylvania, so with his sponsorship Amadouni immigrated to the United States.
 He enrolled in the Pennsylvania Academy of the Fine Arts and studied there for the next seven years, during which time he won the Thouron Prize for the best composition in 1955 and the William Emlen Cresson Prize in 1956.
 He then participated in a large juried show at the Philadelphia Museum of Art and won both a Purchase Award and an Honorable Mention.

 Returning to Europe, Amadouni had an exhibition at the Trastevere Gallery in Rome where a work was purchased by the Gallerie de France in Paris.
 Again abroad in 1973, his one man show at the Alex Manoogian Art Gallery in Beirut, Lebanon, was both a critical and financial success, selling out on opening night.